Akashkumar9931/Calculator/README.md

-# Calculator Project
+Calculator Project

-Ye ek simple calculator hai jo HTML, CSS aur JavaScript se banaya gaya hai.
+This is a simple calculator built using HTML, CSS, and JavaScript.

-## Features
+Features

-- Basic operations: +, -, *, /
+Basic operations: +, -, *, /

-- Percentage (%)
+Percentage (%)

-- Clear and Delete buttons
+Clear and Delete buttons

-- Responsive design
+Responsive design

-## Kaise chalayein
+How to Run

-1. Code ko clone ya download karo.
+Clone or download the repository.

-2. `index.html` file browser me open karo.
+Open the index.html file in your browser.